palphonse1/codingchallenge/README.md

 ```

 ## Usage
-Afer the Nodejs server is started it can accept post requets in raw json.
+Afer the Nodejs server is started it can accept post requests in raw json format on
 http://localhost:3000/

 ### Sample Request: